Crypto-Arsenal/public-docs/WritingPyStrategy_en.md

-# Developing Your Strategies with Python
+# Developing My Strategy in Python
 ## What You Need To Know...
 Here are hints for you to quickly develop your trading strategies:
 * Get started to develop your Strategy Class in compliance with Python 3.